aws-samples/cfn101-workshop/README.md

 1. Clone the repository to your working directory or Download the ZIP file from GitHub.
 2. Open the downloaded files in your code editor or IDE of your choice.

-The working directory is located in CloudFormation templates and can be found in [code/workspace](code/workspace) where you can follow along and write your code to.
+The working directory is located in [code/workspace](code/workspace) where you can follow along and write your code to.

 In the [code/solutions](code/solutions), you can find final template for each lab.
 This can be used as a reference, in case you get stuck and things don't work the way they should.